Alexander Grin: Biography

 Alexander Grin was born Aleksandr Stepanovich Grinevsky (Алекса́ндр Степа́нович Грине́вский) in Slobodskoy, Vyatka Governorate (now in Kirov Oblast) in 1880, the son of the Pole Stefan Hryniewski (pronounced in Russian as Stefan Grinevsky).
 Stefan was sent away to Tula as punishment after participating in the January Uprising of 1863, and of a Russian nurse, Anna Lyapkova.
 Aleksandr, after graduating from a school in Vyatka (in 1896), went to Odessa and lived the life of a vagabond.
 He worked as a sailor, gold miner, and construction worker, but often found himself without a job and sustained himself by begging and with money sent to him by his father.

 After joining the Russian army, he became a member of the Socialist-Revolutionary Party, was arrested, and spent time in jail for "revolutionary propaganda".
 He published his first short story in a newspaper in 1906.
 In the same year he was arrested in Saint Petersburg and sentenced to four years of exile in a remote area of Tobolsk Governorate.
 However, very soon after arriving in Tobolsk, Grin escaped and returned to Petersburg to live illegally.
 He was again arrested in 1910 and sent to live in Arkhangelsk Governorate.
 In a small village called Kegostrov, Grin and his first wife Vera Pavlovna Abramova (whom he married in 1910) lived from 1910 to 1912.

 In 1912 he returned to Saint Petersburg and divorced his wife.
 At that time, Grin published mostly short stories; most of his larger works were written after the 1917 October Revolution and enjoyed significant popularity in the first half of the 1920s.
 In 1921 he married Nina Nikolaevna Grin.
 In 1924 they moved to Feodosiya to live near the sea.
 In his late days, Grin's romantic visions contrasted starkly with mainstream Soviet literature; publishers in Moscow and Leningrad refused to consider his romantic writings, and Grin and his wife lived in extreme poverty.
 Grin suffered from alcoholism and tuberculosis, which eventually ruined his health.
-He died of stomach cancer in 1932 in Stary Krym and interred in the Stary Krym cemetery.
+He died of stomach cancer in 1932 in Stary Krym and was interred in the Stary Krym cemetery.

 In his book Sculpting in Time, filmmaker Andrei Tarkovsky describes how Grin, when dying of hunger, "went off into the mountains with a home-made bow-and-arrow to shoot some sort of game".
 He offers Grin as an example of a poet in the deepest sense: one with "an awareness of the world, a particular way of relating to reality... a philosophy to guide a man throughout his life".